-This type of power of attorney allows a parent to grant decision-making rights over their child (who is a minor) to a temporary guardian in the case that the parent may not be present during a medical emergency.
+A parent power of attorney allows a parent or guardian to grant decision-making rights over their minor child (under 18 years of age) to a temporary guardian if the parent or guardian may not be present during a medical emergency.

 Real Estate Power of Attorney